neomantra/nomad-onload/README.md

  * [`sfptpd` Nomad System Job with Terraform](./examples/terraform/sfptpd/README.md)

-The binary distribution includes `nomad-onload-probe`, which scans a system using the same code as `nomad-onload-device`:
+The binary distribution includes `nomad-probe-onload`, which scans a system using the same code as `nomad-device-onload`:

 ```
-$ ./bin/nomad-onload-probe
+$ ./bin/nomad-probe-onload
 Onload version: 8.1.2.26
 TCPDirect version: 8.1.2
 Onload hardware-accelerated interfaces: